joshhalley/LTRENT-2527-CLEUR-2023/Task 2 Swagger/Task2.md

  /device/control/summary
 ![postman](/images/sw4.png)

-Click Try it out, this time taking a device id from a device with an RFC1918 (private) IP Address, from the previous output and entering it into the dialog box, follow this by clicking the button.
+Click Try it out, this time taking a device id from the previous output and entering it into the dialog box, follow this by clicking the button.
+We are using 10.3.0.1 in this example

 ![postman](/images/sw5.png)

-Observe the results
+Again bbserve the CURL request and results

 ## Step 4: Create User Group